mylescallan/course_updates/Rewrites/Potential Rubric Issues.md

 #### Example

-This is [a detailed review](https://review.udacity.com/#!/reviews/4149326) where the reviewer obviously invested time in completing.
+This is [a detailed review](https://review.udacity.com/#!/reviews/4149326) where the reviewer obviously invested quite a lot of time when completing the linked review.

 However, **results** are evaluated in both rubric items.